node-class-may-2023/ComIT_Node/javascript.md

 }
 ```

-* If name is empty then it will be evaluated as a falsy value so in this case we don't need to compare it to an empty string
+* If name is empty then it will be evaluated as a false value so in this case we don't need to compare it to an empty string
-* Truthy and falsy values are an easy way to use some conditions
+* true and false values are an easy way to use some conditions
 * One special case is using null:

 **Example:**